Dueling in the Southern United States: Rise of modern financial institutions

 Dueling in the US virtually disappeared by the start of the 20th century with the rise of modern banking institutions and commercialized lending in the South, which were characterized by greater transparency and lower transaction costs.
-The larger, commercialized financial institutions that slowly took market share in the South took a quicker, more impersonal approach to screening that placed less importance on personal character.
+The larger, commercialized financial institutions that slowly took market share in the South took a faster, more impersonal approach to screening that placed less importance on personal character.

 Culture of honor

 The Southern culture of honor is often tied to the relative persistence of dueling in the South, a cultural phenomenon in which special caution is taken to not offend others and misconduct is not taken lightly (dealt with swift and firm retribution).
 A high premium is placed on toughness in this culture of honor, because one is expected to defend one's resources and deter predators.

-In a relatively recent study on Southern attitudes toward violence (Nisbett & Cohen, 1996), it was shown that employers in the South were more likely to be sympathetic than employers in the North toward a fictional applicant who explained in a letter with his job application that he had been charged with manslaughter for responding to an insult, accepting a challenge to a fight, and accidentally killing his challenger.
+In a relatively recent study on Southern attitudes toward violence, it was shown that employers in the South were more likely to be sympathetic than employers in the North toward a fictional applicant who explained in a letter with his job application that he had been charged with manslaughter for responding to an insult, accepting a challenge to a fight, and accidentally killing his challenger.